Effective April 1, 2025

 2. Monitor Communications

 Acquirers will be notified on Visa’s OneERS platform as they approach the Excessive Ratio designation.
-The notification will include:

 3. Proactive Merchant Engagement